Ankit-Sharma-ggn/CKA/4. Cluster Lifecycle/README.md

 <h1 align="center">Cluster Lifecycle Management</h1>

-Node Eviction Timeout - time duration the cluster wait before restarting a pod on unreacahble node.
+**Node Eviction Timeout** - time duration the cluster wait before restarting a pod on unreacahble node.

 For upgrade and other maintenance activity, we need to mark a node unschedulable and move the workflow to another nodes.

-- commands
 ```
-kubectl drain node01    ## for updating node as unschedulable
+kubectl drain node01    ## for updating node as unschedulable and drain pods from the node

 kubectl uncordon node01 ## for updating node as schedulable